Introduction: Why accessibility is crucial

 <!-- Decorative image: Empty alt text -->

-<img src="decoration.svg" alt="" />Important rule for links: If an image is linked and has no accompanying text in the link, the alt text must describe the function of the link (the destination).
-An envelope icon that leads to the contact page therefore gets the alt text "To the contact form", not "Envelope".
+<img src="decoration.svg" alt="" />Key rule for links: if an image is the only content inside a link, its alt text must describe the purpose of the link (its destination).
+An envelope icon leading to the contact page should therefore have the alt text "To the contact form", not "Envelope".

-Videos: Subtitles for hearing-impaired people, short description or audio description for important visual content.
+Videos: subtitles for people who are hard of hearing, plus a short description or audio description for important visual content.

-Make alt texts a habit when uploading images.
-Most CMS have a field for this – use it consistently.
+Make alt text a habit whenever you upload an image.
+Most content management systems have a field for it; use it consistently.

 Colours and contrasts in corporate design